Let’s take a closer look at the Daniel Fast food list, what is allowed on the fast, and what should be avoided.

 Beverages.
 Water is the beverage of choice when fasting, including spring water or even distilled water if you like.
 You will likely make some smoothies but these will be meal replacements and using unsweetened almond, cashew or soy milk.

 Other: All herbs and spices are allowed, as are soy products, vinegar and tofu.
 Be careful with the salt!

 You may also like:

-Foods NOT to EAT on the Daniel Fast:
+List of foods to avoid on the Daniel Fast:

 All meat and animal products.
 This includes fish.

 All sweeteners.
 Sugar, raw sugar, syrups, molasses, and cane juice are not allowed on the Daniel Fast.
 Honey is a toss-up here.
 Some do consume it, seeing it as a natural food.
 Others consider it a pleasant food that Daniel would not have eaten so we leave it up to the individual.